szageda/keeb-utils/Linux/KMonad/README.md

 4. Start KMonad from the command prompt pointing it to the KMonad configuration file (e.g. `C:\Users\%username%\Downloads\kmonad C:\Users\%username%\Downloads\keeb-utils\Linux\KMonad\keeb-utils.kbd`).

 > [!TIP]
-> Placing KMonad into your %PATH% makes sure you don't have to type the absolute path to the executable every time you want to run it.
+> Placing KMonad into your %PATH% helps, so you don't have to type the absolute path to the executable every time you want to run it.

 > [!WARNING]
-> You must manually configure your keyboard device in the configuration file—see [2.2.
+> You must manually change the input and output to Windows in the configuration file—see [2.2.
 Configuration](#22-configuration).

 ### 2.2.
 Configuration

-**Configure your operating system input:**
+**Configure your operating system input and output:**

 1. Navigate to `keeb-utils\Linux\KMonad`.
 2. Open `keeb-utils.kbd` in a text editor.
-3. Comment (`;;`) the lines starting with `input` and `output` under the `Linux` section.
+3. Comment (insert `;;`) the lines starting with `input` and `output` under the `Linux` section.
 4. Uncomment (remove `;;`) the lines starting with `input` and `output` under the `Windows` section.
 5. Save your changes.
 6. Start KMonad.